alberttrann/SpamGuardv2/README.md

 ![alt text](image-12.png)

+# SpamGuard: An Adaptive Spam Filtering System

+SpamGuard is a complete, end-to-end machine learning application designed for real-time spam detection.
+It utilizes a sophisticated hybrid classification architecture, combining the speed of classical NLP models with the semantic power of modern transformer-based vector search.

+The project is built as a full-stack MLOps platform, featuring a decoupled FastAPI backend for model serving and a Streamlit dashboard for real-time analysis, model management, continuous learning, and evaluation.
+The system is designed to be **adaptive**, allowing it to be retrained and improved with new data over time to combat evolving spam tactics.

+**Core Technology Stack:**
+*   **Backend:** FastAPI, Uvicorn
+*   **Machine Learning:** Scikit-Learn, PyTorch, Transformers, FAISS
+*   **Data Handling:** Pandas, SQLite, NLTK
+*   **Frontend:** Streamlit

+---

+## Features Overview

+SpamGuard is more than just a classifier; it's a complete toolkit for managing and improving a production-grade spam detection model.

+### 1. Hybrid Classification Engine
+The core of SpamGuard is its two-stage classification process, designed to balance speed and accuracy:
+*   **Stage 1: High-Speed Triage:** A fine-tuned `Multinomial Naive Bayes` classifier, using a TF-IDF feature representation with N-grams, provides an initial, lightning-fast prediction.
+It confidently handles the vast majority of "easy" cases.
+*   **Stage 2: Deep Semantic Analysis:** For messages that the Naive Bayes model finds ambiguous, the task is escalated to a powerful `k-Nearest Neighbors (k-NN)` search.
+This stage uses `intfloat/multilingual-e5-base` sentence embeddings to find the most semantically similar messages in a high-speed FAISS vector index, making a final, context-aware prediction.

+### 2. Full MLOps Dashboard
+The Streamlit frontend provides a comprehensive suite of tools for managing the entire model lifecycle:

+*   **Real-time Classification:** A simple interface to test the live model with any message.
+*   **Model Management & Registry:**
+    *   **Model Versioning:** Every time the model is retrained, a new, timestamped version is created and logged in a central registry.
+    *   **Model Activation:** Users can seamlessly "hot-swap" the active production model to any historical version with a single click, allowing for instant rollbacks if a new model underperforms.
+    *   **Traceability:** An interactive table allows users to add and edit descriptive **notes** for each model version and dataset, ensuring perfect traceability of what each model was trained on.
+*   **Operational Configuration:** Users have full control over the classifier's behavior, with the ability to switch between **Hybrid**, **Naive Bayes Only**, or **k-NN Only** modes on the fly.
+The dataset used for k-NN indexing is also fully configurable via the UI.

+### 3. Continuous Learning & Data Curation
+SpamGuard is designed to improve over time through a robust feedback loop:
+*   **Multi-Source Feedback:** The system collects new training data from three sources: single-message corrections from the real-time classifier, bulk uploads of labeled `.txt` or `.csv` files, and LLM-generated synthetic data.
+*   **Data Staging Area:** All new data is sent to a "staging" database, not directly into the training set.
+*   **Interactive Review:** A powerful UI featuring an interactive `st.data_editor` table allows users to search, filter, and review all pending feedback.
+Users can select which messages to keep or discard before committing them to the main dataset.
+*   **Non-Blocking Retraining:** The entire retraining process is offloaded to a background task, allowing the application to remain fully operational while a new model version is being trained.

+### 4. Explainable AI (XAI)
+To build trust and provide insight into the model's decision-making process, the dashboard includes a Model Interpretation feature.
+It analyzes the active `MultinomialNB` model and displays the top 20 keywords that it has learned are the most powerful indicators for both the `spam` and `ham` classes.

+### 5. LLM-Powered Data Augmentation
+The system features a non-blocking, asynchronous module for generating synthetic training data using various local or cloud-based LLMs (Ollama, LM Studio, OpenRouter).
+*   **Continuous Generation:** Users can start a continuous generation task that runs in the background.
+*   **Live Review:** Generated messages appear in the UI in real-time for review.
+*   **Curated Addition:** Users have full control to select which synthetic messages are valuable and send only those to the staging area for retraining, preventing low-quality LLM outputs from polluting the dataset.

+---

+## System Architecture & Performance Optimizations

+The SpamGuard application was architected from the ground up to handle the challenges of serving large, in-memory machine learning models in a responsive and stable way.

+### 1. Lazy Loading via a Separate Loader Process
+*   **Problem:** The initial model load, especially the creation of the FAISS index from thousands of embeddings, can take several minutes and would normally freeze the web server on startup.
+*   **Solution:** We implemented a **separate loader process** (`backend/loader.py`).
+The main FastAPI server starts instantly and is completely stateless.
+A second, independent Python script is run, which performs the entire slow, blocking model-loading process.
+*   **Mechanism:** Communication is handled via a simple "flag file" (`_ready.flag`).
+The loader script creates this file upon successful completion.
+The Streamlit UI polls a `/status` endpoint on the server, which in turn checks for the existence of this flag file.
+This completely isolates the blocking I/O from the web server, ensuring instant startups and reloads.

+### 2. True Asynchronous & Non-Blocking Operations
+*   **Problem:** Long-running tasks initiated by a user, such as retraining or LLM data generation, would block the API and make the UI unresponsive.
+*   **Solution:** We leverage Python's `threading` and FastAPI's `BackgroundTasks`.
+    *   **Initial Load:** The main server spawns a dedicated background `threading.Thread` on startup to handle the initial model load, keeping the main event loop free.
+    *   **Retraining & Configuration Changes:** All long-running administrative tasks (retraining, activating a new model, changing the k-NN dataset) are offloaded to `BackgroundTasks`.
+The API endpoint returns an immediate "Task Started" response to the user, and the UI polls the `/status` endpoint to see when the task is complete.
+This creates a fully non-blocking user experience.

+### 3. Intelligent Caching of FAISS Index
+*   **Problem:** Re-calculating the sentence embeddings and rebuilding the FAISS index is the most time-consuming part of the loading process.
+Doing this on every startup is extremely inefficient.
+*   **Solution:** The `SpamGuardClassifier` implements an intelligent caching mechanism.
+    *   **Mechanism:** After an index is built, it is saved to a versioned file on disk (e.g., `faiss_index_before_enron_csv.bin`).
+On subsequent loads, the classifier checks the modification time of the cache file against the modification time of its source `.csv` data file (`os.path.getmtime`).
+    *   **Behavior:** If the source data has not changed, the pre-built index is loaded directly from disk, which is orders of magnitude faster than rebuilding it.
+The index is only rebuilt from scratch if the underlying data has been modified (i.e., after a retraining cycle).

+### 4. The Singleton Pattern
+*   **Problem:** Loading multiple instances of the large classifier models would consume excessive memory and lead to inconsistent states.
+*   **Solution:** The backend uses a single, global "manager" object (`manager = AppStateManager()`) that holds the one and only instance of the production classifier.
+All API endpoints interact with this single, shared instance, ensuring a consistent and memory-efficient state across the entire application.
+This singleton is made thread-safe using `threading.Lock()` to prevent race conditions during critical operations like model hot-swapping.

+---
 Version 1 using GaussianNB is here: _https://github.com/alberttrann/SpamGuard_

 To use SpamGuard, from the root directory, type uvicorn backend.main:app --reload, then in a new terminal, streamlit run dashboard/app.py

 If there is any model-related issue, consider deleting the models dir, and type python -m backend.train_nb for retraining and creating a fresh model dir, before running SpamGuard

+---

 ### **KEY TECHNICAL POINTS OF THE PROJECT**